 Get Paid to Answer Questions in Other Fields

 I wanted to give you a few more options here by rounding up some ideas that you can get paid to answer questions as a part of a more comprehensive money-making strategy.

 For starters, you can always become a paid secret shopper.
 The questions you will be answering will mostly be evaluating how a store and its employees conduct their business.

 The questions don’t really change over different evaluations, but it’s still a nice way to bring in some extra cash.

 You can also get paid to test different products.

 Companies will mail products directly to your door or invite you to watch videos or join focus groups and ask you questions about what you see and experience.

 This is a rather cool option because you will get to see products before they ever hit the shelves and your feedback can directly influence and shape the future.

 Share Your Experiences

 Have you ever answered questions online for money?
-Do you have any experiences with any of the above companies?
+Do you have any experience with any of the above companies?
 Please let me know in the comments below!